 These suggestions focus not only on the available coding languages, but also on how kids can go about learning to code—whether that’s with the help of Minecraft, Roblox, or even with programmable coding “toys.”

-Best online coding classes to consider
+Best online coding classes for kids

 1. Python coding (for machine learning and AI)